jessemapel/rotation_tutorials/README.md

 # Rotation Tutorials
-Jupyter notebook tutorials for how reference frames and rotations work
+Jupyter notebook tutorials for how reference frames and rotations work.

 Most of the style and layout has been lifted from Eric Ma's excellent [Network Analysis Made Easy](https://github.com/ericmjl/Network-Analysis-Made-Simple).